bennymaliti/AWS-Projects/Cost Optimisation for Media Streaming Platform/Readme.md

 ## Cost Optimisation and Resource Management for a Media Streaming Platform
-The aim of this project is to analyse at the costs and improve resource management for a media streaming platform hosted on AWS to ensure efficient utilisation of services.
+The aim of this project is to analyse the costs and improve resource management for a media streaming platform hosted on AWS to ensure efficient utilisation of services.

 ## 🎯 Objective
 - To analyse the current infrastructure.